timguoqk/timguoqk.github.io/_posts/2014-01-01-pre-college-works.md

 images:
 ---

-There're some pre-college works that I'm still quite proud of today.
+Some pre-college works that I'm still quite proud of today.

-- Mario Style Light box with distance sensor
+(The pitcure is a Mario Style Light box with distance sensor)